Career in Biotechnology in India & Abroad for Indian Students

 • R&D Scientist

-Taking the above into consideration, we have expanded on some of them below.
+Taking the above into consideration, let’s expand on some key roles:

 Biomedical Engineer